icons8/lunacy-docs/docs/interface.md

 To toggle on/off the pixel mode, use the **Show pixels on zoom** button (![Show pixels on zoom button](public/interface-pixelbtn.png)) or do it through the menu bar (**View** > **Pixels on Zoom**).

+### How to change the color of the canvas

+There are two ways to change the color of the canvas:

+**Way 1**

+1. Deselect all objects on the canvas.
+2. Use the **Workspace color** control that will appear in the Inspector.

+**Way 2**

+1. Deselect all objects on the canvas.
+2. Select the <a href="https://docs.icons8.com/tools/#eyedropper-tool" target="_blank">eyedropper tool</a>.
+3. Select the new color in the pallets that will appear in the left panel.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-canvascolorplaceholder.png" height="auto"><source src="/public/interface-canvascolor1356x730.mp4" type="video/mp4"></video>

 ## The Inspector

+The Inspector is the panel that appears on the right of the Lunacy interface.
+When you create a new document, the first thing you see on the right is not yet the Inspector but the panel of presets of the <a href="https://docs.icons8.com/tools/#artboard-tool" target="_blank">artboard tool</a>.
+Lunacy enables it by default upon creation of a new document.
+And only you add an artboard or add and select another object, the Property Inspector appears.

-The Inspector is the panel on the left of the Lunacy interface.
-The controls and settings that appear in the Inspector depend on the type of object that you select on the canvas.
+The set of controls and settings displayed in the Inspector varies with the type of object that you select on the canvas.
 Below is a description of Inspector elements common for almost all object types.

 <table>
     <thead>